Protean eGov Technologies

 Protean eGov Technologies Limited is an Indian technology company headquartered in Mumbai.
 The company focuses on developing digital public infrastructure (DPI) and e-governance initiatives for various governmental bodies in India.

 It works with central and state governments across multiple sectors including Tax Services (PAN, TIN, eTDS), Social Security and Welfare (CRA for NPS & APY), ID and Data Stack, Open Digital Ecosystem, and Cloud.

 In 2011, the company was appointed as a registrar for the Unique Identification Authority of India (UIDAI) to issue Aadhaar numbers to residents of the country.
+The company holds a 97% market share in NPS and 100% in APY Pension schemes, and a 54% market share in PAN related services.